Diyckstra/terraform-provider-deyckstra/website/docs/r/network_acl_association.md

 layout: "aws"
 page_title: "aws_network_acl_association"
 description: |-
-  Provides a network ACL association resource.
+  Manages a network ACL association.
 ---

 # Resource: aws_network_acl_association

-Provides a network ACL association resource which allows you to associate your network ACL with any subnet(s).
+Manages a network ACL association.
+This allows you to associate your network ACL with any subnet(s).

 ~> **Note on Network ACLs and Network ACL Associations:** Terraform provides both a standalone network ACL association resource and an [aws_network_acl](network_acl.md) resource with a `subnet_ids` attribute.
 Do not use the same subnet ID in both a network ACL